 All of those ancient traditions slowly travelled with the rise of the modern human civilization, managing to remain a part of traditions even in modern times.
-Some examples of modern-day body paintings can be found in India where brides decorate themselves with henna tattoos, and African American tribes that use body paint for many of their religious ceremonies.

 The first modern appearance of full body paint emerged in 1933, when famous cosmetic inventor Max Factor Sr. caused confusion and disturbance with the exhibition of nude model Sally Rand on the 1933 World's Fair in Chicago.
 Shock about this public marketing stunt did not manage to popularize body painting in the West, but it brought it to the minds of many future artists.